artainmo/web-development/backend/NestJS/README.md

     //The connection parameter is the connection object used in the example above }).catch(error => console.log(error));
 </pre>
+This database connection part may be different when using NestJS...

 #### One-to-one relationship
 A one-to-one relationship is a relationship whereby one clumn of class A can only be associated with one column of class B and vice-versa.<br>